You are currently viewing Paint Color Review: Benjamin Moore Chantilly Lace OC-65

 chantilly lace benjamin moore

 What does this mean?
 This Green-Yellow area happens to be on the same part of the color wheel where many of the colors we perceive as “just plain ol’ white” are located.
 In most circumstances, Chantilly Lace looks fairly clean and colorless but depending on the lighting, you may see it lean a bit yellow or green.
-Chantilly Lace’s particular location on the color wheel is also just a bit further into the Green neighborhood than many other popular white paint colors (which live in the Yellow neighborhood).
+Its location on the color wheel is also just a bit further into the Green neighborhood than many other popular white paint colors (which live in the Yellow neighborhood).
 This makes Chantilly Lace an ever-so-slightly cooler white compared to other options.

 How Does Lighting or Exposure Affect Chantilly Lace?